 It’s also important that all of your advertising campaigns adhere to ASC’s Truth-In-Advertising laws.
 Under no circumstances should any of your messaging ever be misleading.
-That includes an e-mail subject line, the body of the text, and call to actions.
+That includes an e-mail subject line, the body of the text, and calls to action.
 Everything needs to be honest and clear.

 Moving forward, there are two main actions you’ll need to take to protect yourself: reconciling your existing contact list, and implementing a double opt-in process on all lead generation forms for future recipients.

 We suggest you mock up an e-mail that redirects all of your current contacts to a new double opt-in form.
 Not only will this filter out all the old and outdated e-mails (which are a waste of money to market to anyways), but it will also ensure that your new marketing list is safe and secure from CASL violation.